 The Facility Search Committee located a building further east of its location, which would allow for the expansion of services and programs and eliminate numerous disagreeable constraints.
 Renovations to the over 7,500 sq. ft. building involved improvements needed to improve accessibility for disabled persons and senior citizens and also included the creation of several individual offices, classrooms and a multi-purpose room.
 Endorsement of the project by the Lilly Endowment afforded the funds to purchase, renovate, remodel, equip, and furnish the facility.
 The United Way of Greater Indianapolis and The Indianapolis Foundation also provided financial support.
 In July 1989, the newly renovated and remodeled facility, located 5603 East 38th Street, opened for business.

-In 2004, the Community Centers of Indianapolis dissolved and Forest Manor Multi-Service Center became its own non-profit organization.
-We are currently a member agency of the United Way of Central Indiana.
+In 2004, the Community Centers of Indianapolis dissolved and Forest Manor Multi-Service Center became its own non-profit organization and a United Way agency.